 On March 23, 2018, the Babson Globe was moved from its current space outside Coleman Hall and much-needed restoration will begin, including an investigation by a team of engineers into how to make the Globe rotate once again.
 During its refurbishments, the Globe will sit safely within scaffolding on campus in the Trim parking lot.
 Visitors will be able to read about its history, updates, and the engineering involved in the Globe’s yearlong, donor-funded restoration.
-The Globe will be rededicated in May 2019 in its new location in Centennial Park, where it will spin and inspire Babson students for generations.
+The Globe will be rededicated in May 2019 in its new location in Kerry Murphy Healey Park, where it will spin and inspire Babson students for generations.
 As the centerpiece of the park, the Globe is a prominent symbol of the College’s commitment to our global community, and our respect for Roger Babson’s founding dream that we “appreciate the world as a whole.”

 History and Background